 After more than 26 years in the high technology business sector, as a former employee of Hewlett Packard and Quantum Corporation, and more recently a partner in a laser software technology start-up, Yarn & Thread Expressions shop owner, Carol Fuller, decided it was time for a change of career.

 She’d long been interested in the retail business, especially dreaming about a boutique of some sort.
 It seemed a logical step for her to open a shop for knitters and crocheters since she practiced these skills from early childhood.
 Taught to crochet by her grandmother when she was ten or eleven, she then learned to knit in Girl Scouts in order to earn a merit badge and felt it was an area she knew well.
-She figured I could learn the retail business with some classes and on-the-job training.
+She figured she could learn the retail business with some classes and on-the-job training.

 She started Yarn & Thread Expressions in a tiny store front in Lemon Grove which officially opened for business in late November 2007.
 The location had recently been occupied by a previous yarn shop called the Knitting Basket run by Pat Carlson, a long time Lemon Grove resident and business woman.